 - Experience the picturesque French territory of St. Pierre et Miquelon while enjoying French wine and cheese

 - Admission on embarkation day to the must-visit Fortress of Louisbourg, a National Historical Site of Canada

-Special Offers and Booking Bonuses are not reflected in the regular prices shown below.
-A revised price will be provided at the time of your inquiry.
+Special Offers are not reflected in the regular prices shown below.
+A revised price, if applicable, will be provided at the time of your inquiry.